-- (a) On behalf of plaintiff: - On behalf of defendant: (As to each witness, expert or others, indicate "will testify," or "possible witness only."
+- (a) On behalf of plaintiff: - (b) On behalf of defendant: (As to each witness, expert or others, indicate "will testify," or "possible witness only."
 Also indicate which witnesses, if any, will testify by deposition.
-Rebuttal witnesses, the necessity of whose (b) On behalf of defendant: testimony cannot reasonably be anticipated before trial, need not be named).
+Rebuttal witnesses, the necessity of whose testimony cannot reasonably be anticipated before trial, need not be named).